 A financial analyst advises businesses and individuals about financial markets.
-Based on economic trends, financial data analysis, and investment opportunity assessment, financial analysts provide complex insights into decision-making criteria for making the most critical financial decisions.
-For those interested in pursuing a career in this ever-changing career, information on the way to becoming a financial analyst would be of great interest.
+They analyze economic trends, financial data, or investment opportunities to provide complex insights into decision-making criteria for making the most critical financial decisions.
+They often provide a recommendation on buying, selling, or holding stocks, bonds, or any other investments.

 Pathways into Becoming a Financial Analyst

 In order to become a financial analyst, a strong educational base is essential.
 One needs to seek a bachelor’s degree in any field related to finance, economics, accounting, or business.
-Such degrees are effective to provide adequate knowledge of financial principles, economic theory, and statistical analysis.
+Such degrees are effective to provide adequate knowledge of core financial principles, economic theory, and statistical analysis.

 Professional Certifications